FlineDev/Imperio/README.md

 Note that you can't `finish` the screen flow of an app coordinator.
 Imperio will simply do nothing if you call it.

-Now in your AppDelegate can look something like this:
+Now your AppDelegate can look something like this:

 ``` Swift
 import UIKit